-Ultimately, I believe, with Tara as our inspiration, we are stimulated to right conduct, right speech and other “actions” that generate merits, and we find ourselves averse to actions that might generate negative karma.
-This is why, no matter how busy modern life becomes, I believe a yearly retreat in Green Tara is an important practice.
+With Tara as our retreat inspiration, we are stimulated to right conduct, right speech and other “actions” that generate merits, and we find ourselves averse to actions that might generate negative karma.
+This is why, no matter how busy modern life becomes, a regular retreat in Green Tara can be a beneficial practice.

 For those unable to find formal retreat opportunities, a private weekend of solitary contemplation is still helpful, as is regular practice.
-A trip to attend teachings or retreat on Green Tara, with a great lineage teacher, is an important opportunity.
+Or, as described above, a longer retreat committing to two sessions a day.
+When the opportunity arises, try to attend teachings or actual retreat on Green Tara.

 “Of all the Buddhas, Tara is the most accessible,” explained Venerable Zasep Tulku Rinpoche in Tara in the Palm of Your Hand.
 The venerable teacher points out both temporal benefits and ultimate benefits in his commentary on Tara practice.
 “When you practice Tara you become closer to Her and can feel Her motherly love; you feel well-loved and nurtured by the most beautiful Mother of All Buddhas.”